-In Telestra versions 2.0 and later, the ASTi HLA Communications software is integrated with the Telestra Remote Management System (RMS).
-RMS is a specialized web server that provides complete sight and control of all ASTi devices on the simulation network.
+In Telestra versions 2.0 and later, the ASTi HLA Communications software is integrated with the Telestra web interface.
+The Telestra web interface is a specialized web server that provides complete sight and control of all ASTi devices on the simulation network.
 HLA parameters are configured using a standard web browser from anywhere on the network.

 Please reference the latest ASTi Telestra v2.x User Guide for detailed instructions on how to configure the TDL network settings for HLA.

 The fed file containing ASTi SOM has a corresponding convert file that defines the valid user protocols used for TDL messaging.
 The default user protocol values that are defined in the convert file are 6661, 6662, 6663, and 6664.
 The following lines in the convert file define the user protocol values: